aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 int entry_count = 0;
 ```

 It is very interesting that they have fixed `KEY_SIZE` and `VALUE_SIZE` equal to 256 bytes.
+Fixed size buffers are problematic if not handled properly.
 Let's see how keys are set:
 ```c
 void set(const char *key, const char *value) {
     pthread_mutex_lock(&entry_mutex);